The Siena Hotel in Chapel Hill and Il Palio Restaurant: an Italy-Inspired Experience

 Our Morning at The Siena Hotel

-Il Palio currently offers breakfast at The Siena Hotel either by pickup or deliver to your room.
-We were game for a little room services during our Chapel Hill staycation.
+Il Palio offers hotel breakfast.
+We were game for a little room service during our Chapel Hill staycation.
 Why not live it up, right?
 We certainly had a great “Presidential Desk” to eat at with beautiful chairs and beautiful scenery outside our Juliet balcony.

 We opened the balcony to let the morning air into our room and pre-arranged for our breakfast to be delivered at 9:00am.
 It was prompt!